martinosorb/AutoLexi/README.md

 # AutoLexi
-Automatic extraction of specialised lexicon from text documents
+Automated extraction of specialised lexicon from text documents

 AutoLexi is meant as a quick-and-dirty vocabulary-building tool for translation and similar tasks.